systemathics/notebook-examples/README.md

 - [Ganymede](https://dev.systemathics.eu/) portal (registered users logon page is [here](https://dev.systemathics.eu/data/))
 - Have a look at the [documentation](https://dev.systemathics.eu/api-documentation.html) (API reference and tutorials)

+## Github setup

+Create an ssh key in jupyterhub :

+`ssh-keygen -t ed25519 -C "your_name@email_provider.com"`

+Get the public content of key:

+`cat /home/jovyan/.ssh/id_ed25519.pub`

+Add it to your [gihub ssh keys](https://github.com/settings/keys) idealy with the date so you can delete it later.

+Configure the remote :

+`git branch --set-upstream-to=origin/dev dev`

+and configure the pull behaviour:

+`git config pull.rebase true`

+You can now push and pull as needed

 ## About us

 [Systemathics](https://systemathics.com) is a French fintech founded in 2008 developing its innovative products with the highest quality standards 100% in France.